 Preemie Reauthorization Bill Introduced In Senate, House

-Senators Lamar Alexander (R-TN) and Michael Bennet (D-CO) and Representatives Anna Eshoo (D-CA) and Leonard Lance (R-NJ) have introduced the PREEMIE Reauthorization Act, which advances federal research and promotes known interventions and community initiatives to reduce preterm birth and infant mortality caused by prematurity.
+WASHINGTON, JULY 28, 2011 — Senators Lamar Alexander (R-TN) and Michael Bennet (D-CO) and Representatives Anna Eshoo (D-CA) and Leonard Lance (R-NJ) today introduced the PREEMIE Reauthorization Act, which will expand research, education and intervention activities related to preterm birth and infant mortality.